Shareholder Resolution: Open Enrollment 2025

 The resolution will also include the issuance of new Class D shares of BSNC Settlement Common Stock to “missed enrollees.”
 Missed enrollees refers to any Native (as that term is defined in the Alaska Native Claims Settlement Act, as amended), who is a citizen of the United States, who is not an original shareholder of another Alaska Native regional corporation (including the 13th Regional Corporation) except by gifting or inheritance, and who was eligible on December 18, 1971 for enrollment in BSNC pursuant to Section 5 of the Alaska Native Claims Settlement Act but did not enroll.
 Missed enrollees would receive 100 Class D shares upon enrollment.

-Class A shares are held by at-large shareholders and are not associated with a village corporation in the region.
+• Original Class A shares were issued to at-large shareholders not associated with a village corporation.

-If shareholders vote to pass the resolution, open enrollment will create two additional classes of shares: Class C and Class D shares.
+If shareholders vote to pass open enrollment, two additional classes of shares will be created:

-Class C shares would be issued to descendants born after December 18, 1971 of shareholders upon enrollment.
+• Class C shares would be available to descendants born after December 18, 1971.

-Class D shares would be issued to missed enrollees upon enrollment.
+• Class D shares would be available to missed enrollees.

 Shareholder Participation

 Shareholders are encouraged to discuss this initiative and its impact with other shareholders and their families.
-The FAQs below will address many questions you may have.
-In addition, BSNC will host informational sessions (dates to be announced).
+BSNC is available to answer any questions you may have.
+Additionally, we will host informational sessions — please visit the Events page for dates and locations.
 If you have additional questions, please feel free to email comms@beringstraits.com.
 As always, we appreciate your engagement and participation.
 Quyaana, quyana cakneq, igamsiqanaghhalek, thank you.

 Open Enrollment Resolution FAQs